 Studio Course Descriptions

-Each course covers a different emphasis of the studio art programs offered in The Department of Art & Art History.
-The courses are designed so all studio majors learn the introductory design skills and interdisciplinary concepts needed to begin their contemporary studio arts education.
+Each course covers a different emphasis on the studio art programs offered in The Department of Art & Art History.
+The courses are designed so all studio majors learn the introductory design skills and interdisciplinary concepts needed to begin their contemporary studio art education.

 ART HISTORY COURSE DESCRIPTIONS